Master of Architecture (MArch) Admissions

 - Academic Communication Certificate (ACC) score of A- in each course.

-- On a temporary basis, the University of Calgary will accept both the Duolingo English Test and the TOEFL IBT Home Edition specifically for admission to graduate programs with start dates through Summer 2024.
+- On a temporary basis, the University of Calgary will accept both the Duolingo English Test and the TOEFL IBT Home Edition.

 - The minimum Duolingo test score required is 135.